How to arrange a test

-If you have symptoms or a member of your household aged 5 or over is symptomatic, go to: ask for a coronavirus test
+If you or a member of your household have symptoms, go to: ask for a coronavirus test

 Self-referral portal for workers

-If you are a key worker or have to leave home to work, and you have symptoms or a member of your household age 5 years or over is symptomatic: go to the self-referral portal.
+If you are a key worker or have to leave home to work, and you have symptoms or a member of your household is symptomatic: go to the self-referral portal.

 You can book a test for you or for your symptomatic household members at one of the testing sites in Scotland or request a home testing kit.

 In addition to workers being able to self-refer eligible employers can register and refer staff members or their household.

 Obtain a login for the employer referral portal

 To get a login, employers of key and other workers should email firstname.lastname@example.org

 You must supply two email addresses that will primarily be used to load worker contact details.

 Once employer details have been verified, two login credentials will be issued for the employer referral portal.